 It is the responsibility of everyone involved in the centre's exam processes to read, understand and implement this policy.
-The exams policy will be reviewed every year by the pastoral and curriculum policy of the governing body.
+The exams policy will be reviewed every year by the governing body.

 Where references are made to JCQ regulations/guidelines, further details can be found at www.jcq.org.uk.